chuckdumont/webpack-copyfiles-plugin/README.md

 #### files

 Array of file/directory names to copy.
 Directories are specified with a trailing `/`.
 Relative path names are relative to `sourceRoot`.
+If `sourceRoot` is an array, then this option must be an array of arrays containing the same number of top level elements as `sourceRoot`.

 #### renameTargetDir